30 top things to do in York with teenagers

-The beautiful city of York is one of the more prominent tourist towns in England, and rightly so.
-It markets itself on its history as do many towns in the United Kingdom, but this town knows it has some of the most well-known historic events.
+The beautiful city of York is one of England’s more prominent tourist towns, and rightly so.
+It markets itself on its history like many towns in the United Kingdom, but this town knows it has some of the most well-known historical events.

-You will see the White Rose of York appear everywhere around the city and it is home to one of the most famous cathedrals in England.
-You can easily walk the city walls, marvel at the remaining town gates, and then spend an afternoon in the old section of the city.
+You will see the White Rose of York appear everywhere around the city, and it is home to one of the most famous cathedrals in England.
+You can easily walk the city walls, marvel at the remaining town gates, and spend an afternoon in the city’s old section.

-It has an active authentic Old Town precinct.
-York’s darkest history dates back to the Romans, then the Vikings then on to the Kings and Queens of England, there’s so much for the whole family.
+It has an active, authentic Old Town precinct.
+York’s darkest history dates back to the Romans, the Vikings, and the Kings and Queens of England.
+There’s so much for the whole family.
 So now, let’s explore things to do in York with teenagers.

 Know before you go.
 Our Top York travel tips